autocontracts/permissioned-blocks/whitepaper.md

 By <a href="https://mikesmo.github.io/">Michael Smolenski</a>
 </p>

+## Background

+In late 2015, I presented a blockchain prototype called Midasium[[1]](http://midasium.com/) to improve the cash flow management for the real estate industry at the finals of a Citibank competition.
+Midasium went on to come 2nd place in a Santander Bank competition in 2016.
+In 2017 Deloitte wrote the paper "Blockchain in commercial real estate"[[2]](https://www2.deloitte.com/content/dam/Deloitte/us/Documents/financial-services/us-fsi-rec-blockchain-in-commercial-real-estate.pdf) where the concepts and potential of Midasium to disrupt the commerical real estate sector are discussed.

+However, in 2015 I saw that there were some challenges with blockchain technology that needed further research and development for the full potential of this technology to be realised.
+These were:
+- <b>Scalability</b> - The throughput speeds of the leading blockchain technologies (Bitcoin, Ethereum) were too slow for mass adoption.
+- <b>Privacy</b> - All information on a public blockchain is visible for all participants to read.

+In 2016, I set out to do my own work on solving the privacy issue, and this white paper and the accompanying prototype is the result of that work.
+Various other platforms such as Quorum[[3]](https://github.com/jpmorganchase/quorum-docs/blob/master/Quorum%20Whitepaper%20v0.1.pdf) by JP Morgan have since done work in this area.
+However, I believe this white paper provides a different way of attacking the problem, and as such, has some unique features and benefits that could be very useful to various use cases.

+"External storage on the EVM: a static recompilation approach"[[4]](https://gist.github.com/shmookey/e1df57beeea0a2b8e6014bce6c69c0a4) by Luke Anthony Williams, further expands on this paper to describe a recompilation technique that makes programming of a smart contract seemless in order to apply this solution.

 ## Introduction

-Blockchain technology and smart contracts[[1]](https://bitsonblocks.net/2016/02/01/a-gentle-introduction-to-smart-contracts/) promises the creation of new business models and economies.
+Blockchain technology and smart contracts[[5]](https://bitsonblocks.net/2016/02/01/a-gentle-introduction-to-smart-contracts/) promises the creation of new business models and economies.
 The main factor to bring this into being, is the enablement of users to transact with one another, peer-to-peer, without requiring intermediaries.

 However, blockchain technology is still in development and maturing, and there are some shortcomings today that limit the technology's practical use and uptake.
-One of such limitation is the lack of privacy[[2]](https://blog.ethereum.org/2016/01/15/privacy-on-the-blockchain/).
-For example, data on a public blockchain used today, such as Ethereum[[3]](https://www.ethereum.org/), is available in the open and clear for all to read and interpret.
+One of such limitation is the lack of privacy[[6]](https://blog.ethereum.org/2016/01/15/privacy-on-the-blockchain/).
+For example, data on a public blockchain used today, such as Ethereum[[7]](https://www.ethereum.org/), is available in the open and clear for all to read and interpret.
 This leaves blockchain technology in its current form, impractical for many use cases that require privacy and the security of confidential and personal information.

-This white paper describes technology developed by Autonomous Contracts[[4]](http://autocontracts.io/) called <b>Permissioned Blocks</b>.
+This white paper describes technology developed by Autonomous Contracts[[8]](http://autocontracts.io/) called <b>Permissioned Blocks</b>.
 Using Permissioned Blocks, sensitive information can remain confidential and private between to those parties that have been granted permission.
 The approach I took in writing this white paper was to develop a system based upon current and as mature as possible technology.
 That is, technology that has a large user base and has been hardened through iterative software versions.
 The technology has been built and tested, and you can find a working demonstration [here](https://www.youtube.com/watch?v=Zt9DIopmzbA) for furthur inspection.

 <p align="center">
 <img src="/images/blockchain-privacy.png">